FunsyCode/BetterInput/README.md

 ## How to install
-To install, you can download use pip: `pip install -i https://test.pypi.org/simple/ EasyInput==0.1.5`
+To install, you can download use pip: `pip install FlowInput`

-Or download library from the repository from [GitHub](https://github.com/FunsyCode/EasyInput.git)
+Or download library from the repository from [GitHub](https://github.com/FunsyCode/FlowInput.git)

 ----------